 If you’ve been able to work from home since the beginning of the pandemic, you may now be back in the office, or gearing up to head back to the office soon.
 Some employers are continuing to offer hybrid or remote policies.
 If you’d like to start a conversation with your employer about accommodations at work, talk to your provider about what they would recommend based on your circumstances and the community risk in your area.

 Is hand sanitizer safe in pregnancy?

 Yes, Yes, YES.
 The CDC reports that handwashing with soap and water is more effective than hand sanitizer.
 However, you can’t take the sink in your car or on a walk or to the grocery, so make sure you use hand sanitizer regularly in addition to handwashing.
 Furthermore, it’s often much easier to wipe hand sanitizer on your children’s hands than it is to get them properly washed, so consider this regular habit as well.

 If I get COVID-19, will I pass it to my fetus?

 The most recent research on the topic says that transmitting COVID-19 while pregnant is very rare – for moms in North America, the rate was about 0.1%.
 This does not include the risk of passing it to your newborn during routine care postpartum.
-However, studies show that people who tested positive for COVID-19 during pregnancy are more likely to have complications, such as preterm birth .
+However, studies suggest that people who tested positive for COVID-19 during pregnancy are more likely to have complications, such as preterm birth .
 There is no evidence that cesarean delivery reduces the risk of infection, so this is not recommended.